Roan Mountain (Roan Highlands)

-Roan Mountain comprises the greater part of the Roan Highlands, a 20 mi massif stretching from Big Rock Creek on the west to U.S. Route 19 on the east.
+Roan Mountain comprises the greater part of the Roan Highlands, a 20 mi massif stretching from Big Rock Creek in the west to U.S. Route 19 in the east.
 Most of this massif lies along the Tennessee-North Carolina border, between Carter County and Mitchell County.
 Yellow Mountain and Little Hump Mountain, on the northern tip of the massif, are part of the Roan Highlands but are generally not considered part of Roan Mountain proper.
 Roan Mountain encompasses five summits, which are divided into two sections by Carver's Gap.
-The first section — composed of Roan High Bluff and Roan High Knob — lies west of Carver's Gap and is characterized by a thick coniferous forest.
+The first section—composed of Roan High Bluff and Roan High Knob—lies west of Carver's Gap and is characterized by a thick coniferous forest.
 This part of Roan is shaped something like the body of a double-humped camel, with the "humps" being High Bluff and High Knob.
-Tollhouse Gap lies between the two peaks, and contains the Rhododendron Gardens, the largest of its kind in the world.

-The second section of Roan Mountain — known as Grassy Ridge — is east of Carver's Gap, and is the longest stretch (approx. 7 mi) of grassy bald in the Appalachian Mountains.
+Tollhouse Gap lies between the two peaks and contains the rhododendron gardens.
+The second section of Roan Mountain—known as Grassy Ridge—is east of Carver's Gap, and is the longest stretch (approx. 7 mi) of grassy bald in the Appalachian Mountains.
 A grassy bald is a type of highland meadow characterized by thick grass and sparse tree coverage.
 The three peaks atop Grassy Ridge are Round Bald, Jane Bald, and Grassy Ridge Bald.
 The bald area spans the summits of all three, covering an area roughly equal to 1000 acre.